Technology expertise

 The catalog

-Fifteen technologies, four product surfaces, one bench.
+Thirteen technologies, four product surfaces, one bench.

 Filter by surface or search by skill — every card links to a full technology page with the team, the qualify section, and shipped projects.